WrathZA/ConwaysGameOfLife/README.md

 ConwaysGameOfLife
 =================

-Wrote a quick and dirty because I saw a video on youtube about one.
+Wrote a quick and dirty version as a proof of concept.
+Coded in Microsoft Visual Studio 2012 Express 2012

+GNU GENERAL PUBLIC LICENSE Version 3